 2. Evaluate the nose

 The nose is what the whiskey smells like.
-Whiskey can contain many different aromas, which can be categorized as:
+Whiskey can contain many different aromas that stimulate the olfactory system, which can be categorized as:

 - Primary aromas – Relating to the types of grains used in the mash which can include malted barley, corn, wheat, and smoke/peat.